barbazul/1kfa/mod_guide_player.md

 many Stamina points.

 Let's say your character was attacked with a sword and the dice were rolled and summed up to 7.
-You can either lose 7 Stamina points, or choose to split it up.
+You can either lose 7 Stamina points, or choose to take a Wound instead.

-Let's say you already lost 3 Stamina points earlier.
-You only have 7 Stamina points left, and you don't want your character to be incapacitated.
-You have the option to turn *attack power* into Harm tokens at a rate of 3-for-1.
+Let's further say your character had lost 3 Stamina points earlier.
+With only 7 Stamina points left, this might be a good time to take a Wound.

-For example, you may split the attack power of 7 into:

- * 4 Stamina points
- * 1 Harm token

-You may even do that twice, splitting the attack power of 7 into:

- * 1 Stamina point
- * 2 Harm tokens

-*Attack power* turns into Harm tokens at *exactly* a rate of 3-to-1.
-You cannot choose a Harm token when facing an attack power of 2.
+You can always choose to absorb the whole amount of *attack power* by taking a single Wound.

 ## Third Phase

 In the third phase, you can absorb Stamina and Harm with your armour, shield, or with moves like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.

 ## Fourth Phase: Stamina / Exhaustion